trueheart78/trueheart78.com/games.md

         explore those potenially budding relationships at my leisure.
    * More characters bothered me with their personalities than I enjoyed.
    * Plagued by technical issues, at the end, I chose to go back home.
+1. [The Artful Escape][artful escape] (XSX) [4.5hr] :green_heart: <!-- Sept -->
+   * What a game!
+   * Stunning visuals.
+   * Wonderful, shredding music. :guitar: :sparkles: :sparkles:
+   * Solid Bill & Ted vibes (on a journey and not sure how to take on a big show.)
+   * The player choices were cosmically delightful.
+   * Absolutely sticks the landing.
+   * Couldn’t recommend it high enough. :star: :star: :star: :star: :star:

 <!-- beaten:end -->

 <a id='jettisoned'></a>